Chepenik/medium-archive-viewer/README.md

 ## 🧰 The Tech Behind It

 This site is powered by a custom script and lightweight frontend.
-Here’s what’s happening under the hood:
+Here's what's happening under the hood:

 - **Node.js script** pulls my articles using the [Unofficial Medium API](https://mediumapi.com)
 - **Fetches my Medium user ID** based on my profile handle